Kabi Kabi people: Language

-Some say the name was taken from the pale honey gathered from the eucalypts of the hinterland.

 History of contact

+During the colonisation of Queensland, there were particularly bloody frontier wars as settlers moved onto land that had been occupied by Aboriginal peoples for millennia.

-Some Gubbi Gubbi/ Kabi Kabi died in the mass poisoning of upwards of 60 Aboriginal on the Kilcoy run in 1842.
+Some Gubbi Gubbi/ Kabi Kabi died in the mass poisoning of upwards of 60 Aboriginal people on the Kilcoy run in 1842.
 A further 50-60 are said to have been killed by food laced with arsenic at Whiteside Station in April 1847.
 As colonial entrepreneurs pushed into their territory to establish pastoral stations, they together with the Butchulla set up a fierce resistance: from 1847 to 1853, 28 squatters and their shepherds were killed.

 In June 1849 two youths, the Pegg brothers, were speared on the property while herding sheep.
-Gregory Blaxland, the 7th son of the eponymous explorer Gregory Blaxland took vengeance, heading a vigilante posse of some 50 squatters and station hands and, at Bingera, ambushed a group of 100 sleeping myalls of the "Gin gin tribe" who are usually identified now as the Gubbi Gubbi.
+Gregory Blaxland, the 7th son of the eponymous explorer Gregory Blaxland took vengeance, heading a vigilante posse of some 50 squatters and station hands and, at Bingera, ambushed a group of 100 sleeping people of the "Gin gin tribe" who are usually identified now as the Gubbi Gubbi.
 They had feasted on stolen sheep.
 Marksmen picked off many, even those fleeing by diving into the Burnett River.
 The slaughter was extensive, and the bones of many of the dead were uncovered on the site many decades later.
 Blaxland was in turn killed in a payback action sometime in July–August 1850.
 His death was revenged in a further large-scaled massacre of tribes in the area.